arphost-com/Shell-as-a-Service/README.md

 # For WHMCS 8.x

-1. Extact shellasaservice-1.0.zip to shellaservice.
+1. Extact zip to shellaservice.

 2. Upload shellasaservice to your addons folder under modules (modules/addons) in your whmcs directory.